• Skip to primary navigation

 7. Use a flat spatula to turn the fish.
 You need to support the fish as you turn it.
 Trying to turn the fish with a fork or a pair of tongs is an invitation for the fish to break up.

 8. Use fillets of fish which are the same thickness all the way through.
 This ensures the fish will cook evenly.
 Cod especially is much thicker around the loin area than the tail.
 Rather cut the fillets in half before frying as the thicker loin pieces will need a slightly longer cooking time than the thinner tail pieces.
-As a rule of thumb you will need to fry the fish for between 3 and 4 minutes per side.
+As a rule of thumb, you will need to fry the fish for between 3 and 4 minutes per side.

-9. Don’t overcrowd the pan – leave enough room around the fish fillets so that you can turn them easily.
-I normally fry fish in two batches and keep the first batch warm in the oven (100C / 212F) in a dish lined with kitchen towel.
+9. Don't overcrowd the pan - leave enough room around the fish fillets so that you can turn them easily.
+I normally fry fish in two batches and keep the first batch warm in the oven (100C / 212F) in a dish lined with kitchen paper towels.
 (Keep the kitchen towel away from the heating element or bring the oven up to temperature and then switch it off before putting the dish in the oven).

 Ingredients